 - Impaired ability to make care decisions

-Start small and then try to increase the time you set aside for yourself.
 While many caregivers feel that self-care is impossible, it is important to understand that if you don’t allocate this time, no one else will.
 As mentioned earlier, in fields where compassion fatigue is prevalent, employers take care to enact policies that help prevent physical and emotional stress from negatively impacting employees’ work, attitudes and personal lives.
 It is up to family caregivers to be their own advocates and implement care plans that allow for regular breaks, self-assessments, respite time, professional and peer support, and changes in workload.
+Making these changes will not only help to minimize caregiver burden but also allow you to create a more positive and rewarding caregiving experience for you and your loved one.

 “Having a non-judgmental outlet to express your thoughts can be very beneficial as well,” notes Valentin.
 “Outlets like writing in a personal journal, talking with a confidant or seeking advice from a healthcare professional can help you with processing your feelings and offer a safe place to release pent up thoughts and emotions.”